Labouchère Amendment

 Section 11 of the Criminal Law Amendment Act 1885, commonly known as the Labouchère Amendment, made "gross indecency" a crime in the United Kingdom.
 In practice, the law was used broadly to prosecute male homosexuals where actual sodomy (meaning, in this context, anal intercourse) could not be proven.
-The penalty of life imprisonment for sodomy (until 1861 it had been death) was also so harsh that successful prosecutions were rare.
+The penalty of life imprisonment for sodomy (death until 1861) was also so harsh that successful prosecutions were rare.
 The new law was much more enforceable.
 In England and Wales, section 11 was repealed and re-enacted by section 13 of the Sexual Offences Act 1956; this in turn was repealed by the Sexual Offences Act 1967, which partially decriminalised male homosexual behaviour.

 Most famously, Oscar Wilde was convicted under section 11 and sentenced to two years' hard labour, and Alan Turing was convicted under it and sentenced to oestrogen injections (chemical castration) as an alternative to prison.

 Background

 The Buggery Act 1533, during the time of Henry VIII, codified sodomy into secular law as "the detestable and abominable vice of buggery".
 The Offences against the Person Act 1861 specifically lowered the capital punishment for sodomy to life imprisonment, which continued until 1967.
 However, fellatio, masturbation, and other acts of non-penetration remained lawful.
 Private homosexual activity, though stigmatised and demonised, was somewhat safer during this time; the prosecution had to prove penetration had actually occurred.

 In April 1870, cross-dressers Boulton and Park were arrested for wearing drag outside the Strand Theatre.
 They were charged with conspiracy to commit sodomy with Lord Arthur Pelham-Clinton, who died (probably of suicide) later that year and who was the third son of the Henry Pelham-Clinton, 5th Duke of Newcastle.
 However, since there was no actual witness of any such act nor evidence of semen on their posterior regions, the charges were dropped.

 Henry Labouchère, Liberal MP for Northampton, had been a diplomat; he now was the founding editor of Truth magazine, which had its selling point in exposing corruption and degeneration.
 In 1882, Labouchère met Wilde in America; Wilde praised him as the "best writer in Europe", though Labouchère criticised Wilde as an "effeminate phrase maker".
 Sir Howard Vincent, director of criminal investigations at Scotland Yard from 1878 to 1884, called homosexual acts a modern "scourge".

 The Yokel's Preceptor, a contemporary magazine, said this:

 Hysteria over homosexuality was at a peak during the time, though the contemporary morality was already beginning to question the ethics of homosexual activity.
 Karl Heinrich Ulrichs, a German lawyer, in the 1860s produced literature in favour of love between men.
 Calling it Uranian love, he even considered it to be a higher form of love than common heterosexual love.
 Similarly, John Addington Symonds, an English poet, published A problem in Greek Ethics in 1883.
 It was subtitled "An Inquiry into the Phenomenon of Sexual Inversion addressed especially to medical psychologists and jurists".
 He argued for the Grecian pederasty, and said that the modern era could rethink its values.